bbulpett/LR5/ch10/README.md

           end
         end

 The `add_index` method (and its counterpart, `remove_index`) is quite versatile in that it can be added to virtually any migration, even by itself in a "standalone" migration.
-Indices may also be created via the addition of a boolean parameter within a column definition.
+Indexes may also be created via the addition of a boolean `index` modifier within a column definition.
 For example, the following migration adds a column to store a "slug" (human readable id) for posts in a blog application..

         class AddSlugToPosts < ActiveRecord::Migration
           def change